samxgenomics/samZZ.github.io/index.md

 	3. Experience in plant genomics research and computational methods for analysis Nanopore-seq, NGS, GWAS, linkage and QTL mapping, and phylogenetic data.<br>

 Currently, I am focused on Genomics selection under MITACS elevate program to increase canola yield.

+# Looking for an opportunity in plant genomics filed to make a real difference and working on challenging problems that matters.